aridoza/foundational-java/functional-programming-lesson/03-functional-interfaces/README.md

 **Why use a functional interface?** Functional interfaces make Lambda expressions possible.
 Using a functional interface lets us leverage lambda expressions to represent them, instead of having to explicitly subclass them.
 This is considerably less verbose than creating anonymous inner classes.
 Let's go through the demo to see some examples.

-One other major difference that you may never notice, is that the compiler assigns a funny name for every anonymous inner class, whereas lambdas do not.
+One other major difference that you may never notice is that the compiler assigns a funny name for every anonymous inner class, whereas lambdas do not.
 If you look at your generated classes, you can recognize these files because they have a $ sign and a number following the parent class name, for example `MyClass$21.class`.

 **What is a method reference?**  As if lambdas were not concise enough, there are times when you can simplify them even further!
-When the body of a lambda expression does nothing but call a method using the input parameter as an argument, you can refer to the existing method by name, eliminate the call parameters and the arrow, use the special :: notation, and the input is understood.
-For example the following lambda calls one method, System.out.println() on the input parameter
+When the body of a lambda expression does nothing but call a method using the input parameter as an argument, you can refer to the existing method by name, eliminate the call parameters and the arrow, use the special `::` notation, and the input is understood.

+For example, the following lambda calls one method, System.out.println() on the input parameter:

 `param -> System.out.println(param)`

 This can be replaced with a method reference, as follows.
 (Notice the use of the :: to represent the method reference syntax):

 `System.out::println`

 Using this syntax, you can see how we eliminated the input parameter, the arrow, and the method argument, by simply using the method name.

-We will see more examples of method references later, in our demos.

-## Demo - Functional Interfaces
+### Demo - Functional Interfaces

-For this demo, we will be using 4 different functional interface examples so that you can get comfortable with them.
+For this demo, we will be using a few different functional interface examples so that you can get comfortable with them.

 ### Example 1 - A functional interface that has no input and returns void.

 Given the following functional interface, we can use it to print "Hello World!"

     @FunctionalInterface